epfl-dcsl/fold/reports/tls/report.typ

 === Module allocation<sect-bg-musl-alloc>

 The first observation to be made is that Musl provides itself an implementation for `__tls_get_addr` (@musl-tls-get-addr) which simply indexes the `dtv` array, meaning that all TLS modules are statically allocated.
 This greatly simplifies to process of allocating the TLS modules, but also increases the overhead of loading the ELF and creating new threads.
+See also @sect-disc-all-static.

 #code(
   "musl/src/thread/__tls_get_addr.c",